hsinming/MagicFormula/README.md

 # MagicFormula
-A python implementation of the Magic Formula Investing described in [The Little Book That Still Beats the Market](https://www.amazon.com/Little-Still-Market-Books-Profits-ebook/dp/B003VWCQB0) by investor Joel Greenblatt.
+A python implementation of the Magic Formula Investing described in [The Little Book That Still Beats the Market](https://www.amazon.com/Little-Still-Market-Books-Profits-ebook/dp/B003VWCQB0) by Joel Greenblatt.

 This [site](https://www.valuesignals.com/Glossary/Details/Greenblatt_Magic_Formula/13381) explains how it works.